Image Classification

 The final dense layer of our model will have 0 neurons with a 10% dropout for overfitting prevention.
 Here is the Training result:

-The result is excellent, with a reasonable 35ms of latency (for a Rasp-4), which should result in around 30 fps (frames per second) during inference.
-A Raspi-Zero should be slower, and the Rasp-5, faster.
+The result is excellent, with a reasonable 35ms of latency (for a Raspi-4), which should result in around 30 fps (frames per second) during inference.
+A Raspi-Zero should be slower, and the Raspi-5, faster.

 Trading off: Accuracy versus speed